lydavid/MusicSearch/README.md

 ## Features

 - Search MusicBrainz's massive database for any information related to your favorite artist or song
-- All data is cached on device after loading each page/tab
+- Offline-first; all data is cached on device after loading each page/tab
 - See every page you've visited in the history screen, and quickly get back to them
 - Almost every tab allows you to filter its content instantaneously
 - Save anything to a collection